Saturday, January 13th

-For the first time there will be a special display of fluorescent minerals, whose vibrant colors are only visible under ultra violet light.
+The ultra-cool Ultra Violet Light Tent is back!
+And it is bigger with more glowing rocks.
+This is a special display of fluorescent minerals, whose vibrant colors are only visible under ultra violet light.

 Bring the kids (12 and under) to the sandbox where they can search for agates and take three of their favorites home with them.